Developer(s) – NanaOn-Sha

 Graphics – 3/10

-Once again designed around the artistic style pioneered by American artist Rodney Greenblat, the sequel uses the same kind of 2D characters and colourful 3D environments; only this time, since this was a relatively early PlayStation 2 title, the graphics are fairly outdated.
+Once again designed around the artistic style pioneered by American artist Rodney Greenblat, the sequel uses the same kind of 2D characters and colorful 3D environments; only this time, since this was a relatively early PlayStation 2 title, the graphics are fairly outdated.
 In fact, I’d go so far as to say the game actually looks like it could run on Nintendo 64 hardware.
 A lot of the cutscenes portraying wide-open spaces seem to corroborate on this too.

 Gameplay – 0/10